|

 Football fans a revealing look at what their

 favorite team has worn over the years.
+These colorfully illustrated stories are written by

 current and former Professional Football executives,